-I'm so excited to share with you the 6th quilt in our Monthly Mini Quilt series...
-Square Dance Daisy!
-We've had some amazing designers contribute to this free mini quilt pattern series, so if you're just joining us now you can find all of our previous mini quilts in the menu bar at the top of the page and on my Mini Quilt Pinterest Board.
+I'm so excited to share with you the Square Dance Daisy mini quilt from a series we did a couple years back: Monthly Mini Quilts.
+We had some amazing designers contribute to this free mini quilt pattern series, so if you're just joining us now you can find all of our previous mini quilts i on my Mini Quilt Pinterest Board.

 Square Dance Daisy mini quilt pattern: